fusion-jena/ISTMINER/README.md

 ![framework!](fig/framework.pdf)

  ISTMINER is a three-tier architecture for spatiotemporal co-occurrence  patterns extraction:
- 1. Stoarge & indexing layer
+ 1. Stoarge and indexing layer
     * responsible for performing data preprocessing steps as preparation for data indexing
     * data cleaning:
     * feature selection